Union (American Civil War): Medical conditions

 More soldiers died of disease than from battle injuries, and even larger numbers were temporarily incapacitated by wounds, disease, and accidents.
 The Union responded by building army hospitals in every state.

 The hygiene of the camps was poor, especially at the beginning of the war when men who had seldom been far from home were brought together for training with thousands of strangers.
 First came epidemics of the childhood diseases of chicken pox, mumps, whooping cough, and especially, measles.
-Operations in the South meant a dangerous and new disease environment, bringing diarrhea, dysentery, typhoid fever, and malaria.
+Operations in the Confederacy meant a dangerous and new disease environment, bringing diarrhea, dysentery, typhoid fever, and malaria.
 There were no antibiotics, so the surgeons prescribed coffee, whiskey, and quinine.
 Harsh weather, bad water, inadequate shelter in winter quarters, poor policing of camps, and dirty camp hospitals took their toll.
 This was a common scenario in wars from time immemorial, and conditions faced by the Confederate army were even worse.
 What was different in the Union was the emergence of skilled, well-funded medical organizers who took proactive action, especially in the much enlarged United States Army Medical Department, and the United States Sanitary Commission, a new private agency.
 Numerous other new agencies also targeted the medical and morale needs of soldiers, including the United States Christian Commission, as well as smaller private agencies, such as the Women's Central Association of Relief for Sick and Wounded in the Army (WCAR), founded in 1861 by Henry Whitney Bellows, a Unitarian minister, and the social reformer Dorothea Dix.
 Systematic funding appeals raised public consciousness as well as millions of dollars.
 Many thousands of volunteers worked in the hospitals and rest homes, most famously poet Walt Whitman.
 Frederick Law Olmsted, a famous landscape architect, was the highly efficient executive director of the Sanitary Commission.